Feud (TV series): Critical response

+Bette and Joan

-Feud received highly positive reviews, with major praise for Lange and Sarandon's performances.
-On review aggregator Rotten Tomatoes, the series has an approval rating of 91% based on 84 reviews, with an average rating of 8.1/10.
+Feud received critical acclaim, with major praise for Lange and Sarandon's performances.
+On review aggregator Rotten Tomatoes, the first season has an approval rating of 95% based on 118 reviews, with an average rating of 8.15/10.
 The site's critical consensus reads, "While campily and sweetly indulgent, Feud: Bette and Joan provides poignant understanding of humanity, sorrow, and pain while breezily feeding inquisitive gossip-starved minds."
-On Metacritic, the series has a score of 81 out of 100, based on 44 critics, indicating "universal acclaim".
+On Metacritic, the first season has a score of 81 out of 100, based on 44 critics, indicating "universal acclaim".

 Melanie McFarland of Salon called the writing "creatively wicked" and the series "outrageously fantastic", praising Lange and Sarandon for their performances and for "tempering their decadent rages and vengeful spats with a gutting sense of loneliness that tempers its lightness in solemnity."
 Verne Gay of Newsday wrote that the series is "Full of joy, humor, brilliant writing and performances, and a deep unabiding love for what really makes Hollywood great—the women."
 People called the series "bitter, biting and entertaining".
 The Atlantic's Spencer Kornhaber described the first few episodes as "deft and satisfying" but suggested that "maybe six installments, rather than eight, were all this tale needed".
 Alan Sepinwall of Uproxx wrote that the series is "big and it's catty, but it's also smart and elegant, with the old Hollywood setting toning down some of Murphy's more scattershot creative impulses."
 Emily Nussbaum, in The New Yorker, praised Murphy's ambition and lauded both stars, saying of the series, "Beneath the zingers and the poolside muumuus, the show's stark theme is how skillfully patriarchy screws with women's heads—mostly by building a home in there."

 Not all reviews were positive.
 Sonia Saraiya of Variety compared Bette and Joan unfavorably to Murphy's The People v.
 O. J. Simpson: American Crime Story, writing that Feud is "neither as brilliantly campy and hateful as What Ever Happened to Baby Jane? nor as contextualizing and profound as People v.
 O. J. Simpson."
 David Weigand of the San Francisco Chronicle gave the series a mixed review, criticizing the script and Lange's performance, but praising Sarandon's, writing: "Lange is always interesting, but she’s only occasionally convincing here as Crawford.
 The voice is too high, for one thing.
 Sarandon fares better, as much good as that does with such a lousy script."
 The Guardian also criticized the series for being "lightweight", noting, "At just eight episodes, there’s almost too much to cover and at times, one craves a little more depth to certain moments."
 They singled out Lange's performance, however, writing, "Lange in particular moves past just an easy impression to something with far more weight.
 In a reversal of fortune that would make Crawford cackle in her grave, it’s likely that she’ll be the one up for awards at the end of the year rather than her co-star."